PEAK-Legacy/PyDicia/README.txt

 that platform).
 Actually printing any labels requires that you have an Endicia "premium" account.

+Questions, discussion, and bug reports for this software should be directed to the PEAK mailing list; see http://www.eby-sarna.com/mailman/listinfo/PEAK/ for details.

 IMPORTANT
     Please note that PyDicia does not attempt to implement all of the US Postal Service's business rules for what options may be used in what combinations.